Hello and welcome!

 6 Months in Peru, 6 Months in Colombia

-6 Months in Brazil, 6 Months in Colombia
+6 Months in Brazil, 6 Months in Peru

 Of course, there are other ways to structure things.
-I’ve often thought that 6 Months in Mexico and 6 months in Colombia or Peru would be ideal for my tastes.
+I’ve often thought that 6 Months in Mexico and 6 months in Colombia or Brazil would be ideal for my tastes.

 If Mexico ever decides to crack down on its tourist visa, you can bet that’s what I’ll be doing!

-At the end of the day, how you choose to go about your “Latin Life” is up to you!
+At the end of the day, how you choose to go about your “Latin Life” within these parameters is up to you!

 Cheers.
 And thanks for listening.